 Electrical issue affecting water supply in northern St Elizabeth

-ST ELIZABETH, Jamaica — In response to complaints, The National Water Commission (NWC) has said that efforts are being made to correct "current disruption" of water supplies to communities in northern St Elizabeth "as soon as possible".
+SILOAH, St Elizabeth — In response to complaints, the National Water Commission (NWC) has said that efforts are being made to correct the “current disruption” of water supply to communities in northern St Elizabeth “as soon as possible”.

 The NWC said “areas affected include Union, Raheen Housing Scheme, Marlborough, Russell Hill, Comfort Hall, Ever Green, Mount Pleasant, Lineside, Appleton Housing Scheme, Oxford, Paul Mountain and Content”.

-Myers told OBSERVER ONLINE that people most affected by loss of piped water included those in "off-main" sections of Windsor, Thornton, Siloah, Aberdeen and Williamsfield.
+Myers told the Jamaica Observer that people most affected by the loss of piped water include those in “off-main” sections of Windsor, Thornton, Siloah, Aberdeen and Williamsfield.
 The communities identified by Myers were not named by the NWC.

-Myers had told OBSERVER ONLINE he believed cost-saving, scheduled daily water lockoffs between 5:00pm and 2:00am for NWC customers in the Siloah Division, may be related to the problem.
+Myers had told the Observer he believed cost-saving, scheduled, daily water lockoffs between 5:00 pm and 2:00 am for NWC customers in the Siloah Division, may be related to the problem.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaper-login